About: Your Instructor

 Centre.
 I also have knowledge of Cambridge's Cowley Road &

-a pupil at those test centres by arrangement.
+can present a pupil at those test centres by arrangement.

 You will be picked up and dropped off at home, work or college